amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 9 - The `ToolBar`'s background property has been modified, setting it to a Rectangle with a dark partially transparent color.
+*Snippet 9 - The `ToolBar`'s `background` property has been modified, setting it to a Rectangle with a dark partially transparent color.
 All Controls have the `background` property but it is only modified when you don't like the default appearance*

 When you run it, you should see

 ![](D:\GitHub\Articulae\mds\images\tool_bar_waterfall.PNG)

 As we would like to improve it, lets make it a type, to keep things organized.
-Create a new file in the components folder and name it ControlBar.qml, in it put the ToolBar code we already have.
+Create a new file in the `components` folder and name it `ControlBar.qml`, in it put the `ToolBar` code we already have.

 > components/ControlBar.qml